Orville Jenkins Articles Menu

 Skin Tones

 In dealing with human ethnicity, we deal with the same factors and analyze them the same way for any human ethnicity.
 It is a mistake in popular usage to consider race as equivalent to skin color.
-But skin tone is one of the characteristics that physically distinguish various groups of humans.
+But skin tone is one of the visible characteristics that physically distinguish various groups of humans.
 However, in my research I focus primarily on cultural and linguistic features.

 Skin colour is virtually irrelevant.
 Ethnicity and group identity derive largely from social and cultural factors, based on Shared Significant Experiences that lead to a shared Worldview — a concept of the World and Reality.